eli-cobler/FirebaseJsonBuilder/README.md

 ```
 What do you want to name this json file? locations
 ```
+.json is automatically added to your input.
+For example with my input my filename will be ```locations.json```.

 ```
 What do you want to name your parent tree?
 Locations